rhayes777/PyAutoFit/docs/general/cookbook.rst

 - The input arguments include one or more optional lists of Python classes that themselves are instantiated as model components.

-- Addition parameters specific to the higher level of the model can be included in the constructor (in this example a parameter called the ``higher_level_parameter`` is used).
+- Addition parameters specific to the higher level of the model can be included in the constructor (in this example a parameter called the ``higher_level_centre`` is used).

 Like a normal model component, the name of the Python class is the name of the model component, input arguments are the parameters of the model and default values tell **PyAutoFit** whether a parameter is a single-valued ``float`` or a